Ip Man 4: The Finale: Release

 Ip Man 4: The Finale was released on 20 December 2019.
 The film had a limited release on 25 December 2019, in the United States distributed by Well Go USA.
 It was released by CMC Pictures in Australia and New Zealand on 20 December 2019.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 11 critics, indicating "generally favorable" reviews.

 According to the Malaysian newspaper The Star, the movie was the highest grossing Chinese film of all time in the country while according to Shine.cn, the movie was the third highest grossing Chinese film in North America in five years.

+Box office

-As of March 2020, the film has grossed over $239 million worldwide.
-At the Taiwanese box office it grossed NT$185 million (US6.15 million).
-As of 5 January 2020, the film's Singapore box office is US$6.74 million, the Malaysian box office is over RM 36 million (US8.6 million), and the film made over $197.2 million in Mainland China.
+As of March 2020, the film has grossed over US$239 million worldwide.
+In Mainland China, it grossed ($197.2 million).
+In Hong Kong, it was the third highest-grossing film of 2019 with HK$22.54 million (US$2.9 million).
+At the Taiwanese box office, it grossed NT$185 million (US6.15 million).
+As of 5 January 2020, the film's Singapore box office is US$6.74 million, and the Malaysian box office is over RM 36 million (US8.6 million).